faijalsk/firstpost/README.md

 # firstpost
 This is first Github Repository

-The author of this code is - Faijal Shaikh
+The author of this code is - Faisu Sk